jaimehgb/RaiWebWallet/README.md

 <h3>TODO</h3>
 <hr/>
- - Allow user to change pbkdf2 password stretching iterations (security).
+ - Allow user to change pbkdf2 password stretching iterations (security).<br/>
- - Allow user to set a minimum receive amount (Utility)
+ - Allow user to set a minimum receive amount (Utility)<br/>
- - Allow user to import a wallet seed, importing all chains in case it has been used already in the network (Utility)
+ - Allow user to import a wallet seed, importing all chains in case it has been used already in the network (Utility)<br/>
- - Allow user to import single private keys, of course not backed by the seed (Utility)
+ - Allow user to import single private keys, of course not backed by the seed (Utility)<br/>
- - Load more transactions when scrolling down the txs page, currently only the last 20 are loaded (UX)
+ - Load more transactions when scrolling down the txs page, currently only the last 20 are loaded (UX)<br/>
- - Change URI when changing tabs (UX)
+ - Change URI when changing tabs (UX)<br/>
- - On page refresh, show up the login modal with the wallet id already filled so users can log back in quickly (UX)
+ - On page refresh, show up the login modal with the wallet id already filled so users can log back in quickly (UX)<br/>
- - Intensive testing.
+ - Intensive testing.<br/>
- - Code cleaning.
+ - Code cleaning.<br/>
- - Client/Server comunication optimization, there are too many calls.
+ - Client/Server comunication optimization, there are too many calls.<br/>